Doordarshi Party

 The Doordarshi Party (Hindi: दूरदर्शी; also written as Door Darshi Party) was a political party in India.
 It was founded in Ahmedabad on 24 March 1980 by religious leader Baba Jai Gurudev on a platform of social reform and spiritual growth.
-The party did not receive significant support and withdrew from electoral politics in 1997.
+The party contested parliamentary election but did not receive significant support and withdrew from electoral politics in 1997.

 Doordarshi Party Manifesto

 The Doordarshi Party campaigned with pledges to address issues including: